4chuanMcChicken/TTEC/README.md

    - Memory: 256MB
    - Timeout: 10 seconds
    - Handles the vanity number generation and scoring logic
+   - Optimized for the algorithm's memory and CPU requirements

 2. **Amazon DynamoDB**:
    - Table: VanityNumbers